live · bagholderai.lol

 The key insight

 The CEO thinks but can't do.
 The intern does but can't think long-term.
 The human can do and can think, but doesn't scale.
+And once in a while, an outsider checks they're all telling the same story.

 Together, they ship.

-§ 2 · The tools
+2 · The tools

 Claude Projects